1940 United States presidential election in Wyoming

-Because the country being locked in a deadheat with Nazi Germany, the United Kingdom actively interfered in the election, attempting to persuade Americans to abandon their isolationist positions and join the fight.
-The U.K. strongly backed Roosevelt however attempted to interfere in the Republican primaries to push a more hawkish candidate.
+Because the country was locked in conflict with Nazi Germany, the United Kingdom actively interfered in the election, attempting to persuade Americans to abandon their isolationist positions and join the fight.
+The U.K. strongly backed Roosevelt, but attempted to interfere in the Republican primaries to push a more hawkish candidate.
 America ultimately wouldn't enter the war against Germany until December 10th, 1941, a few days after the Japanese attack on Pearl Harbor.

-With many voters weary of breaking the two-term tradition, Wilkie vastly outperformed Alf Landon's 1936 results not only in Wyoming, but the entire nation, winning 10 states compared to Landon's 2.
+With many voters wary of breaking the two-term tradition, Willkie vastly outperformed Alf Landon's 1936 results not only in Wyoming, but the entire nation, winning 10 states compared to Landon's 2.
 However, Roosevelt's popularity would prove too difficult to overcome, and he would successfully win an unprecedented third term.
 This would be the last occasion Teton County would vote for a Democratic presidential candidate until Bill Clinton carried the county in 1992 – since then it has become a Democratic island in the nation's "reddest" state.
+This would also be the third to last time that Wyoming would back the Democratic candidate in a presidential election and the last until 1948, as Republican Thomas Dewey would carry the state in 1944 by a narrow margin.